-There are a few chemical approaches to managing MALB in New York: Danitol [fenropathrin], Mustang Max, Aza-Direct and Evergreen [natural pyrethrins].
-To use Danitol in New York for this purpose, you need to have the 2(ee) label.
-However, a 21 days to harvest restriction limits its usefulness.
-Mustang Max, another pyrethroid, includes MALB on the grape label and only has a 1 DTH restriction.
-Aza-Direct, which is based on the active ingredient azadirachtin from the neem tree, appears to have a repellent effect on MALB, again based on trials by Roger.
+There are a few chemical approaches to managing MALB in New York: Mustang Maxx, Aza-Direct and Evergreen [natural pyrethrins].
+Mustang Max has a 1 DTH restriction.
+Aza-Direct, which is based on the active ingredient azadirachtin from the neem tree, appears to have a repellent effect on MALB, again based on trials by Roger Williams at Ohio State.
 Based on a trial a few years ago by Tim Weigle, Evergreen appears to have both toxic and repellent effects on MALB.
 Aza-Direct and Evergreen have no days to harvest restrictions.
 For Aza-Direct, pH in spray water should be 7 or less (optimum is 5.5 to 6.5).
 The neonicotinoid insecticide Venom [dinotefuran] has shown good efficacy against MALB (both toxic and repellent) in trials conducted by Rufus Isaacs at Michigan State University.
 It only has a 1 day to harvest restriction.
 Venom is labeled for use in PA but not NY.
-Recently a 2(ee) label expansion for Admire Pro has also been approved.
+A 2(ee) label expansion for Admire Pro[imidacloprid] has also been approved for use in NY.
 Admire Pro has a zero day to harvest interval when applied to foliage.
 Imidacloprid has both toxic and repellent effects on MALB similar to Venom.